kazuotani14/iLQR/notes.md

 * Try a more complex model - mujoco?
 * debuggers: gdb, rr, sublime integration
 * remove error codes - use enums
-* cost for change in control input

 ### Algorithm

 ##### Questions

 * Connection between DDP and backprop
-* Where does const term come from?
-    * How is infinite-horizon term derived?
 * Understand pros/cons vs other methods.

 ##### Pros/cons vs other trajectory optimization algorithms